buley/personal/src/content/self-sabotage.md

 *When self-reliance becomes self-limitation.*

 **Pattern**
-I trust myself to get things done at a high level, and I don't like relying on others—especially if they can't meet my standards.
+I trust myself to get things done at a high level, and I don't like relying on others--especially if they can't meet my standards.
 This leads to taking on too much and avoiding delegation, even when it would free up my time and allow me to operate at a higher level.

 **Social Impact**
 - Resist unnecessary social obligations